The Maltese Trainers -

 Life Span

-The Maltese generally live for 15 years ; but their life span may go upto 18 years if they are taken good care of.
+The Maltese generally live for 15 years ; but the Maltese's lifespan may go up to 18 years if they are taken good care of.

 National Breed Club: